Camembert Cheese vs Muenster Cheese

 Milk Type and Treatment

 Camembert Cheese is made with cow milk.
-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.

 Appearance and Aging